 Tax fees.
 Amounts consist of professional services rendered for tax compliance, tax advice, and tax planning.
-This category includes fees for completion of R&D tax credit studies and consulting on tax matters related to our international operations.
+This category includes fees for completion of R&D tax credit studies, I.R.C.
+Section 382 Analysis and consulting on tax matters related to our international operations.

 The audit committee's policy is to pre-approve all audit and non-audit services provided by the independent registered public accounting firm, including the estimated fees and other terms of any such engagement.
-During 2022 the audit committee pre-approved all audit and permitted non-audit services provided by Grant Thornton LLP.
+The audit committee considers whether the provision of each non-audit service is compatible with maintaining the independence of our auditors.
+During 2023 the audit committee pre-approved all audit and permitted non-audit services provided by Grant Thornton LLP.